 Ultimately, these questions are all about finding a team that genuinely cares about your success.

 At Autonomous, we call it “giving a fuck”.
-It means building our team entirely in house, so the people you meet are the people doing the work.
+In practice, this philosophy building our team entirely in house, so the people you meet are the people doing the work.
 It means having the necessary, sometimes tough, conversations about budgets and ideas early on.
-It means we are interested in building a long, fruitful relationship, not just finishing a quick project.
+It means we are interested in a long-term professional relationship, not a quick project.

-If you’re a needle mover looking for a real technical partner, you’re our kind of person.
+If you are serious about results and looking for a real technical partner, you’re our kind of person..
 We’re an open book with these questions and any others you might have.

 Let’s have a real conversation about what you’re trying to build.
 You can schedule a call with us here.
 No sales pitch, just a straightforward discussion.